brandongregory/dndhelp/src/5e-build-guides/spear-and-quarterstaff-builds.md

 ### Monk - any

 If you want to stick with a single class, spears and quarterstaves are the best weapon choices for most Monks.
 The Kensei subclass opens up a few interesting weapon options ([including archery](/5e-build-guides/archer-builds/)), but just about any other Monk subclass will do great with a spear or quarterstaff.
-Monks get great class features to use their bonus action, so you definitely don’t need Polearm Master.
+Monks get great class features to use their bonus action, so you don’t need Polearm Master.
 You’ll want both your Dexterity and Wisdom to be as high as possible.

 ### Monk 2 / Battle Master Fighter X